About the event

-How does the current humanitarian landscape look like?
-What specific sources can be relied upon to interpret IHL provisions today?
-Where do the ICRC and the academic community stand in the current IHL debates?
+What does the current humanitarian landscape look like?
+What specific sources can be relied upon to interpret international humanitarian law (IHL) provisions today?
+What are the positions of the ICRC and the academic community in IHL debates?
 On which topics is academic research focusing?
-How can university lecturers teach IHL in an original, interactive and practice-oriented fashion?
+How can university lecturers teach IHL using an original, interactive and practice-oriented approach?

 Profile of candidates

 The seminar is addressed to academics holding a teaching/research position at a university or an academic institute.
 Candidates should have a very good knowledge of IHL and related fields of international law, and be motivated to improve and update their teaching skills in these subjects.
 As the seminar will be held in English, proficiency in this language is required.

 The seminar will address specific issues related to the application of IHL in current armed conflicts, but also related to IHL teaching and research in general.

 In the evening, participants will be invited to conferences reflecting on humanitarian issues currently faced in situations of armed conflicts and violence, as well as relating to the implementation of IHL.
 Several visits are also planned to help participants grasp the historical origins of IHL and how it is implemented in armed conflicts today.

 IHL substance, research and teaching methodology will be explored through panel discussions, debates, case studies, workshops, readings, research and visits.
 Sessions will be given by leading academics from Geneva and beyond, ICRC legal advisers and various experts.
 To foster interactions and debate amongst participants, sessions will be chaired by several speakers, who will provide different perspectives.
 Side events will also provide participants with informal opportunities for discussions with senior ICRC staff.
 Participants will be invited to keep in touch for further academic exchanges through a specific social media group.